farblos/wpg2dk/README.md

 `XMP-exif:GPSLongitudeRef`
 `XMP-exif:GPSLongitude`
 (for the GPS coordinates.
-The reference attributes in the `XMP-exif` group were actually written on error by digiKam up to and including version 7.5.0, see [digiKam bug 450982](https://bugs.kde.org/show_bug.cgi?id=450982).)
+The reference attributes in the `XMP-exif` group were actually written on error by digiKam versions older than 7.6.0, see [digiKam bug 450982](https://bugs.kde.org/show_bug.cgi?id=450982).)

 plus attributes mentioned in [Descriptive